Thursday, 2 July 2009

 2 tbsp Shaoxing cooking rice wine (or dry sherry)

-When ready to cook, drizzle generously with lots of honey.
+When ready to cook, arrange the pieces on a baking tray lined with foil and baste with marinade.
+Drizzle generously with lots of honey.

 LOVE hoisin sauce. this recipe makes so much sense - combining savory sweet.